facebook pixel

 Cessation of Disability Benefits

-Cessation of disability benefits may occur if the Social Security Administration (SSA) determines that a Social Security Disability Insurance (SSDI) recipient is no longer qualified to receive assistance from Social Security. they will begin the process of terminating benefits.
-The beneficiary can prevent this by successfully appealing their decision.
+Cessation of disability benefits, also known as disability cessation or Social Security termination, occurs when the Social Security Administration (SSA) determines that a Social Security Disability Insurance (SSDI) recipient is no longer eligible to receive benefits.
+SSDI recipients may be able to prevent this by appealing the decision.

-It is possible for the beneficiary to continue receiving benefits during the appeals process.
-In order to do this, they must file a request for a continuation of benefits.
-This filing is separate from the appeals process and it has to be done within ten days of receiving the notice of cessation of disability benefits.
+SSDI recipients may continue receiving benefits during the appeals process if they file a request for a continuation of benefits.
+This filing is separate from the appeals process and must be completed within 10 days of the date on the Notice of Cessation of Disability Benefits.

-Generally, benefits will be terminated 2 months following the receipt of the cessation of disability benefits notification, unless provisional benefits are granted while the claim is being reviewed during the appeal.
+Generally, benefits will be terminated 2 months after receipt of the Notice of Cessation of Disability Benefits, unless provisional benefits are granted while the claim is being reviewed during the appeal.

 Back to glossary